 ‘Name?’

-The Enrolment Officer asked, fingers ready on the computer under ’Accountacy Course Classes’.
+The teacher was ready to tick the names off on her class register.

 ‘Theresa Guilfoyle.’

-Teresa answered without hesitation, a childish instinct prompting her to give her unmarried name.
+Theresa answered without hesitation, a childish instinct prompting her to give her unmarried name.

-Her mother had told her that she had a good head for figures ’just like your father’, she added.
+Her mother had told her that she had a good head for figures ’just like your father’.

-Teresa did not know her father.
+Theresa did not know her father.
 He left when she was barely one.

-‘Too much responsibility’,’ mother explained to her one day.
+‘Too much responsibility,’ Mother had explained to her one day.
 ‘Too weak to support a family.
 I never knew what happened to him.
 Gone abroad, I suppose.
 He always wanted to be free, travel, meet people.’

-Teresa was twenty eight now, married with one child of her own.
+Teresa was twenty-eight now, married with one child of her own.

-Two years into her marriage, her husband Gordon told her one evening, ‘You know?
+Two years into her marriage, her husband Gordon told her one evening.
+‘You know?
 You have a good head for figures.
 Why don’t you go on an accountancy course and take over my builder’s books?
 You will be a great help to me and to the business.
 I will look after Amy.’

 She heard that with a mixture of feelings and a hint of innate hesitancy.
-Her husband added jokingly, ’Go on!
+Her husband added, ’Go on.
 I’ll pay you.
-Overtime and all, holidays and sick-pay.’
+Overtime and all, holidays and sick pay.’

-That is how she found herself in Room 36 on the first evening class for Auhlt Education on Accountancy and Bookkeeping organized by the local town Hall.
+That is how she found herself in Room 36 on the first evening class for Adult Education on Accountancy and Bookkeeping organized by the local Town Hall.

 She looked around to see how many people were there.
-She was told there would be twenty mature students but it looked as though there were only nine.
+She was told there would be twenty mature students, but it looked as though there were only nine.
 All of different ages.
 Not at all the type of students that she had anticipated.
 Some had pinched tired faces.
 They clearly came straight from work.
 Some still had soiled overalls on.
 No time to change.
-Some were old enough to be grandfathers, like old Henry next door to whom Amy shouts ’Grandad!’ every time she sees him and runs into his arms.
+Some were old enough to be grandfathers, like old Henry next door to whom Amy shouts ’Grandad,’ every time she sees him and runs into his arms.

 The teacher calling out students’ names interrupted her reverie.